matihost/monorepo/terraform/gcp/gcp-network-setup/README.md

-# Terraform :: Minimal GCP recommended network setup with private subnet
+# Minimal GCP recommended network setup with private subnet

-Terraform scripts creating:
+The following scripts creates:

 * private VPC with subnets spanning in regions.
 Subnets can be used as base for GKE deploy as they contains additional ip ranges for pods and svc addresses.